JavaRaf/Frame-Chopper/README.md

 1. Download and run [FrameChopper setup 1.2.1](https://github.com/JavaRaf/Frame-Chopper/releases/download/1.2.1/Frame.Chopper.Setup.1.2.1.7z) (Windows).
 3. Click the input area or drag a video file.
 4. Set the desired settings:
-   - **Destination Path**: Choose where the frames will be saved.
-If the folder does not exist, a new one will be created.
-A folder will be created with the name of the video file.
+   - **Destination Path**: A folder with the prefix "EP" + "episode number" will be created in the same directory as the original file
    - **FPS**: Set the number of frames per second to extract (default: 2).
    - **Quality**: Define the quality of the extracted frames (1 is the best, 5 is the lowest).
    - **Extract Subtitles**: Check this option if you want to extract English subtitles from the video.